DreamCoder123/All-Interview-Question/README.md

 It comes with ready to use loosely coupled components and elements that greatly aid developers in building flexible and robust web applications.
 The MVC (Model - View - Controller) architecture separates and provides loose coupling between the different aspects of the application – input logic (Model), business logic (Controller), and UI logic (View).

+37. What are the benefits of Spring MVC framework over other MVC frameworks?
+Clear separation of roles – There is a specialised dedicated object for every role.
+Reusable business code logic – With Spring MVC, there is no need for duplicating the code.
+Existing objects can be used as commands instead of replicating them in order to extend a particular framework base class.
+Spring MVC framework provides customizable binding and validation.
+Also provides customizable locale and theme resolution.
+Spring MVC supports customizable handler mapping and view resolution too.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features